Unleash/unleash-proxy-client-js/README.md

 [Unleash Hosted Proxy](https://www.unleash-hosted.com/articles/the-unleash-proxy).
 This makes it super simple to use Unleash-hosted from any single page app.

 This client expect `fetch` to be available.
-If you have to support older browsers you should probably use the [fetch polyfill](https://github.com/github/fetch).
+If you need to support older browsers you should probably use the [fetch polyfill](https://github.com/github/fetch).